01 Jan 1916 Closure of Gravesend Standard Newspaper Gravesend Magazine

 09 Sep 1916 Local News in Brief Kent Messenger

 (1) Dartford Rural District Council - concerns raised by Rev Stanley Morgan supported by Rev E Smith (member for Hartley) that new health visitors are not covering Hartley, Ash, West Kingsdown, Fawkham and Ridley, in spite of what they had agreed to; (2) Lt Hiscock and police raid Grand Theatre and 3 picture halls in Gravesend and questioned those of military age, drew a blank

 09 Sep 1916 Homefield, Stack Lane to let Kent Messenger

 "War time economy - to let, country villa in own grounds, furnished in exact self contained halves, all modern accommodation, bracing air on Kent Hills, vegetables, milk etc, easy access London (20 miles) - Home Care, Hartley, Longfield, Kent"

-15 Sep 1916 Local War Casualties Dartford Chronicle
+15 Sep 1916 Local News in Brief Dartford Chronicle

 16 Sep 1916 Army Calls for Informants on Missing Conscripts Gravesend Reporter

 Advert by Gravesend recruiting officer asking for whereabouts of about 100 named men, not certain if Hartley area covered but none south of Meopham/Southfleet.

 16 Sep 1916 Longfield War Casualties Kent Messenger